What You Need to Know About Professional Sports in Toronto

 Toronto Maple Leafs (NHL)

-The Toronto Maple Leafs have been part of the 6ix since 1917, when it was founded as one of the original hockey teams making up the newly minted National Hockey League.
-In their hundred years on ice, the Leafs have won 13 Stanley Cups, have reigned supreme for two dynasties, and routinely fill Scotiabank Arena to the brim on home game days.
+The Toronto Maple Leafs have been part of the 6ix since 1917 when it was founded as one of the original hockey teams making up the newly minted National Hockey League.
+In their hundred years on ice, the Leafs have won 13 Stanley Cups, reigned supreme for two dynasties, and routinely fill Scotiabank Arena on home game days.

 Toronto Raptors (NBA)

 Toronto is hugely proud of its namesake basketball team and has rallied around the Toronto Raptors since they were founded in 1993.